stephenbarkan/my-personal-site/site/journal/DnD.md

 * Catching their breath, the party is snuck up on by mysterious masked figures

 ### Session 4: 03/15/2020
-* The masked figure reveals herself to be one of Reniya’s old friends.
-After curing the party’s deafness, she explained that the criminal underworld had to clear out after Mayor Pringlepuff’s Clean Up the Streets initiative forced them out.
+* The masked figure reveals herself to be one of Reniya’s old friends, Marienne Macabre.
+After curing the party’s deafness, she explained that the criminal underworld had to clear out after Mayor Pringlepuff’s *Clean Up the Streets* initiative forced them out.
 But the culture lives on, just further underground.
-The group asked her to take us there, and she brought them down an elevator shaft into what appeared to be a inside bay cave, where many shops were set up in a kind of canals system.
+The group asks her to take them there, and she brings them down an elevator shaft into what appears to be a inside bay cave, where many shops are set up in a kind of canals system.
+* E'dun got a poison for his sword at Yulma's shop
+* Davey and Streex played in the water, splashin' around
+* Brothel Chili's Pirate Bar – Jim's bar and grill
+* Streex and Yselda the dog snuck into the kitched and found the wormwood moonshine
+* Reniya found Jim and kicked him to intimidate him
+* Jim owed some money to Lester Sylvestor the Silver Investor
+* Went to Lester's
+* We had a match against Heckbeard's Frick Bois
+* Shredded the Hexagon (octagon)
+* Streex bought us Frickbeards hats
+* We got the stuff

+### Session 5: 03/22/2020
+* We all got a group tattoo
+* Went underground to the Mustard Plug, Davey got Rhinestone Duster, Streex got rollerblades
+* Streex learned Giant language
+* Rusty builds Yulma-bot and gets married
+* Returned to the temple
+* Each had a extra-planar experience
+	* Reniya met Zanthanar, a giant turtle
+	* Rusty, Streex, and E'dun performed a gem heist
+	* Yselda saw a memory of her parents
+	* Toothy had one last encounter with Davey's sprit on the Year 3000

+### Session 6: 04/04/2020
+* We had a battle with a dementor and a giant slug who possessed Davey and Toothy revealed his secret
+* We had a funeral procession for Davey and walked past the Seared Rapscallion
+* Saw that the Rapscallion had a construction zone set up, decided to investigate

+### Session 7: 04/11/2020
+* investigate the bar
+* go to olric's house
+* go to port
+* Herring & Hairing Bing Bong Wallywag
+* Pablo Escojuagar
+* Reniya tries to steal another baby, Yselda stops her
+* Crawfrick Metalgrog
+* Side Quest from Heckbeard Alemon Demandry used to run a high-value shipping route to a port across the desert.
+ONce it became clear that the pirate shipping industry was getting hamstrung, he cut a deal with Montogmery to sell information about the pirate stuff.
+We need to retrieve the license so Heckbeard will look for Olrick.
+He recommends that we intercept the shipping vessel above the forest plateau before it goes into the desert.
+* E'dun does drugs and follows a staircase down into Shadowfell
+* Rusty and Yulma enjoy an ice cream
+* Reniya attempts to steal another baby, Pablo tries to stop her
+* Yselda buys a pillow
+* We send off Davey Jonas
+* Dinner Party
+* Ornithopter - the type of ship we're on called the pterabarnacle
+* E'dun and Toothy convince the hippos that we're legit and need to check their paperwork
+* 4 Giffs, bipedal hippos